mitthrawnuruodo/movies-node/README.md

 # Movies NodeJS + MongoDB

-Example-project for making a very basic NodeJS + MongoDB app.
+Example-project for making a very basic NodeJS + MongoDB app with and API to a movie database.

+## Rigging

 1. Initialize Node: `npm init -y`
     * Or re-initialize (if cloned/forked) with `npm i`, and skip 2 and 3.
 1. Install mongodb: `npm i mongodb --save-dev`
 1. Add start-script to package.json: `"start": "node app.js"` (for later use)
 1. Sign up for [MongoDB Atlas](https://www.mongodb.com/atlas) with GitHub (or your preferred method), and make a cluster and (at least one DB user)

+## Testing db

 1. Before we get started, let's try out the database-connection.
 Add this starter code to a test file `listMovies.js`:
     ```js
     const { MongoClient, ServerApiVersion } = require('mongodb');